ken-tunc/aojtool/README.md

 # aojtool

-A CLI automation tool for [Aizu Online Jude](http://judge.u-aizu.ac.jp/onlinejudge).
+A CLI automation tool for [Aizu Online Judge](http://judge.u-aizu.ac.jp/onlinejudge).

-- Run your code with sample inputs and compare it with the correct outputs
+- Run your code with sample inputs and compare with the correct outputs
 - Submit your code to AOJ
 - Enable you to check your profile and recent submission status